Jahno-Bart/CS-Notes/y13/Backus–Naur_Form.md

 `<digit>::= 0|1|2|3|4|5|6|7|8|9`

-Now you can see that the prod rules to ask if the following sets of digits are numbers: 2, 16, 234
+Now you can see that the production rules to ask if the following sets of digits are numbers: 2, 16, 234
 <br><br>
 <br><br>
-### Parse three
+### Parse Tree

 Parse trees can be very useful to check whether a string satisfies a production rule.